aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to TXT in Android via Java" h2="Transform MD to TXT within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert Markdown (MD) to Text (TXT) is often encountered when working with documents.
+MD is a lightweight markup language used to create documents in plain text format.
+It is often used for writing technical documentation, as it is easy to read and write.
+TXT is a plain text file format that is used to store text-based data.
+It is often used to store data in a structured format, such as a database or spreadsheet.

+<h2>How Aspose.Total Helps for MD to TXT Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate MD to TXT conversion feature within your android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java is a powerful PDF processing API that can be used to convert MD to XLSX.
+It provides a wide range of features, such as creating, editing, converting, and manipulating PDF documents.
+It also supports a variety of formats, including MD, XLSX, HTML, and more.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that can be used to convert XLSX to TXT.
+It provides a wide range of features, such as creating, editing, converting, and manipulating spreadsheets.
+It also supports a variety of formats, including XLSX, TXT, HTML, and more.

-You can integrate MD to TXT conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MD to XLSX.
-Secondly, you can convert XLSX to TXT by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+By using Aspose.Total for Android via Java, you can easily integrate MD to TXT conversion feature within your android applications in two step process.
+Firstly, by using Aspose.PDF for Android via Java you can covert MD to XLSX.
+Secondly, you can convert XLSX to TXT by using Aspose.Cells for Android via Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}